May 24, 2017 / Esther Choy

 Stories don’t have to end happily ever after.
 Open endings work well when you want to engage your audience in discussion or reflection.
 Endings where everything resolves are best when you want to be sure you’re communicating a clear message.

-Need to get your storytelling down to a science?
+Need to learn the science of storytelling?
 Give us a shout!
 Schedule a complimentary communication training consultation today.
 For more tips and insights on storytelling, sign up for our monthly guide.Esther’s book, Let the Story Do the Work (published by HarperCollins Leadership), is now available!

 This article by Esther Choy originally appeared on Virgin.com.